labiraus/k8s-quickstart/README.md

 #### Setup

-Once all the tools are installed and docker is running, the setup script will create a kind cluster and install linkerd and nginx
+Once all the tools are installed and docker is running, the setup script will create a kind cluster and install istio or linkerd and nginx
-Run the bash script: `scripts/setup.sh`
+Run the bash script: `scripts/setup-istio.sh`
-Throughout the cluster name `local-dev` is used.
+Run the bash script: `scripts/setup-linkerd.sh` Throughout the cluster name `local-dev` is used.

 #### Attach